-5.4.2 Preparing an Effective Resume: How to Create an Effective Resume?
+8.4.2 Preparing an Effective Resume

 A resume is a formal document that lists a candidate's work experience, education and skills.
 A good resume gives a potential employer enough information to believe the applicant is worth interviewing.
 That's why it is so important to create a résumé that is effective.
 Take a look at the steps to create an effective resume: